Derek-Ashmore/terraform-hands-on-lab/README.md

 * Docker
 * Text editor of your choice

+#### Youtube Instructions
+I've put together a short Youtube video to guide you through the setup instructions for the lab; Some prefer video to text.
+Link is [here](https://youtu.be/K8qkMjvrHrg).
+Written instructions are below.

+#### Complete Setup Before the Lab Begins (about 10 minutes)!
 In the guided lab discussion, I will assume you've completed all setup steps and we'll move on to the [Lab Exercises](documentation/lab-exercises.md).
+It is simply not fair to people who took the time for setup beforehand.

+---
 ## Setting up for the Hands-On Lab

 ### Step 1: Download and Install Terraform